WATCH: Daily White House briefing on COVID-19

-(WSYR-TV) — Click the player above to watch the latest White House briefing on COVID-19.
-This is the update as of Monday, April 20.
+(WSYR-TV) — Click the player above to watch the latest update on coronavirus from the White House.
+This is the update as of Tuesday, April 21.

 If you would like to watch on a mobile device, click here.